How Executives Use the Decision Matrix to Influence Decisions

 This proactive approach:

-Strengthens trust because people see their priorities reflected.
+Strengthens trust because people see their priorities reflected in the decision

 When you lead the process this way, you're not only solving a decision — you're modeling strategic leadership.